 The misogyny that forms the foundation of Christianity is in direct contrast to the goddess worship that preceded it.
-The subordination of women in the name of God is nothing more than a way to maintain patriarchal power for both Pope and common man.
+The subordination of women in the name of God is nothing more than a way to maintain patriarchal power for Pope and common man alike.

 This need to control women's sexuality to maintain the patriarchy reflects the deep seated fear of the power of a woman's body - her ability to create life within her, her ability to receive sexual pleasure without having intercourse with a man, etc.

 After centuries of male domination, Woman still yearns for her freedom from reproductive slavery.
 Abortion, Simone argues, is one means of achieving that freedom.
 It is not an issue of morality, and making it illegal is an act of "masculine sadism" against women.